 Professional Panel - J. Randolph Wallace, Esq.

 Recently at the young age of 67, Randy Wallace took five months away from the office to hike 1,250 miles of the Pacific Crest Trail from Campo, California to Ashland, Oregon.
 He is convinced that his time on the trail has made him a better mediator.
 As “Froggy” (his trail name is an acronym – ask him what it stands for), he made many genuine connections with other hard core hikers along the way, and is making a YouTube movie about his adventure.
+(To see the trailer, click the button beneath the photo at right).
 Randy is passionate about putting his “bring back principles” to work with his clients at the mediation table: a quiet mind, the creation of joy, and the ability to keenly look, listen, and learn.

 “One of the most important parts of a mediator's job is to know when to listen and when to talk,” he says.
 “Only then can the process work to permit intelligent people to make sensible decisions to solve their problems.”